ThomasVitale/langchain4j-spring-boot-catalog/langchain4j-rag/README.md

 ## Calling the application

-You can now call the application that will use Ollama and _llama2_ to generate a vector representation (embeddings) of your question, perform a similarity search on Chroma, and then answer based on the retrieved contextual information.
+You can now call the application that will use Ollama and _llama2_ to generate a vector representation (embeddings) of your question, perform a similarity search on Weaviate, and then answer based on the retrieved contextual information.
 This example uses [httpie](https://httpie.io) to send HTTP requests.

 ```shell